 All students should have, at minimum, a calculator capable of performing statistical functions (i.e. able to input a data set and compute mean, standard deviation, etc.).
+The TI BA-II calculator would work, as would a graphing calculator or a good scientific calculator.
 You will also require a laptop with a functioning version of Excel Software (please note, we will be introducing some ways to get Excel to do statistical work for us, and other spreadsheet software, like the one on your phone or many of the online versions, likely will not have the statistical and computing power you need).